Product rendering by BluEntCAD

 3D rendering (often also called 3D visualization) takes place after 3D modeling is completed.

 Rendering transforms the model into a high-quality image, animated model, or video.
-Example of software used for architectural rendering includes SolidWorks (often used for millwork and precast concrete manufacturing), V-Ray and Lumion.
+Examples of software used for architectural rendering include SolidWorks (often used for millwork and precast concrete manufacturing), V-Ray, and Lumion.

-Primarily, 3D rendering places 3D models in realistic settings with suitable shadows, atmosphere, lighting, orientation, optical effects, backgrounds and camera settings.
-It creates photorealistic images of rooms, buildings and spaces that are not yet physically built.
+3D rendering primarily involves placing 3D models in realistic settings with suitable shadows, atmosphere, lighting, orientation, optical effects, backgrounds, and camera settings.
+It creates photorealistic images of rooms, buildings, and spaces that have yet to be physically built.

 Remember, to receive a realistic rendering result, you need to create 3D models of all objects required in the render first.